tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US151_AddEmail.md

 - Demo1.2.
 The already existing email familymember@gmail.com

-We interpreted this requirment as the function of a user to add an email account to his profile information.
-The email account must not previously exist on his profile, and it must be a valid email format.
+We interpreted this requirement as the function of a user to add an email account to his profile information.
+The email accounts must not previously exist on his profile, and it must be a valid email format.

 # 2. Analysis